shipitjs/shipit-deploy/README.md

 Attached during `deploy:update` and `rollback:init` task.

-The current release dirname of the project, the format used is "yyyymmddHHMMss" (grunt.template.date format).
+The current release dirname of the project, the format used is "YYYYMMDDHHmmss" (moment format).

 ### shipit.releasesPath